 Two Dinky UNIMOG 804 models and original camouflage netting.
 Boxes – left to right: 804 camouflage (original), 821 no camouflage (original), 804 camouflage (reproduction).
 These models originally came with camouflage netting.
 This photo includes the only example of the netting the editor had seen up to this point.
 Photo courtesy: Jeff Miller / iPhone 6 / December 17, 2014

 The reason for taking the photo was the non-camouflage box was a new addition to The Closeum.
 The UNIMOG with the netting (goes with box at far left) was procured at the York, Pennsylvania toy show November 30, 2014.
 Didn't realize how dusty the 'Mog on the left was until seeing the photo.

 The quest then shifted to developing a win-the-future strategy by engineering a right-sized framework to spearhead a data-driven integration of a pre-1973 "821" example to successfully fill the empty, non-camouflage box.

 Home-made camouflage net.
-This project took longer than expected due to delays sourcing the right gauge thread so it would fit inside the back of the Swiss Army pattern troop carrier.
+This project took longer than expected due to delays sourcing a suitable size thread to fit inside the back of the carrier.
 This was the second attempt.
-The first one was too bulky, and would not compress small enough.
+The first thread was too bulky, and would not compress small enough.

 Dinky 821/804 UNIMOG Box Evolution